Optimising your glucose levels looks different in training than in recovery.

 What do we mean by all of that?
 Basically, managing glucose levels within this range when you are not actively training* may help to minimise inflammatory responses while supporting glycogen replenishment — preparing you for a more stable energy provision to support fuelling needs and maximise training adaptations.

-All in all: Don’t sacrifice your performance with insufficient glucose levels during the Off-Hours.
-Be sure to maintain your Off-Hours Target Range throughout recovery.
+All in all: Don’t sacrifice your performance with insufficient glucose levels during recovery.
+Be sure to maintain your Glucose Recovery Zone throughout recovery.
 You work too damn hard in training to let your days off be your downfall.

 - Frayn K.N., 2013.
 Metabolic Regulation: A Human Perspective, 3rd Edition, 2013.
 Wiley.